IS-FixMi/fixmi-microservice-template/README.md

 ```bash
 docker run -dp 3001:3001 -p 3002:3002 example-microservice
 ```
-You can then connect to `localhost:3001` to access the backend and `localhost:3002` to connect to frontend
+You can then connect to `localhost:3001` to access the backend and `localhost:3002` to connect to frontend.
+It will take a while (1 minute) to load the forntend.

 Stop the container
 ```bash